FelipeLecot/Memento-Mori-Calendar/README.md

 # Memento Mori

-Memento mori is a side project I did just to kill time.
+Memento Mori is a side project I did just to kill time.
 Enjoy watching your weeks go by!

 ## About this